To Keep or Not to Keep – The Commandments of Yahweh

 I long for Your Salvation, O LORD, and your Law is my delight.
 Let my soul live and praise You, and let Your rules help me.
 Psalms 119:174

 The last words of Yahweh in the Old Testament, spoken through the prophet Malachi 4:4, say “Remember the law of My servant Moses, the statutes and rules that I commanded him at Horeb for all Israel.”
 Some of the last words of Yeshua in Revelation 22:14 says “Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city.”
-The last chapters of both the Old and New Testament remind us and direct us to obey Yahweh’s commandments.
+The last chapters of both the Old and New Testament remind us to obey Yahweh’s commandments.
 Being obedient to the Torah is and has always been about becoming the kind of chosen people that Yahweh wants to live with forever – those that have humbled themselves to obedience and have the fruits of the Spirit.

+At the bottom of this post, there are some resources for you to consider.
 I pray that Yahweh will continue to open your eyes and ears to the amazing Truth found in His Word.

 Shalom!